Civil War on the Don: Beginning of the activities of the Alekseevskaya Organization

-Neutrality of the Kazaks in relation to the Soviet Power
+Neutrality of the Cossacks in relation to the Soviet Power

-The Military Ataman was unable to rouse the front–line Kazaks to fight against the Bolshevik Government: the Cossack Units, returning from the front, went home, since the Kazaks, tired of the war, did not want to fight the Bolsheviks, who had stopped military operations against Germany and sent the army home.
+The Military Ataman was unable to rouse the front–line Cossacks to fight against the Bolshevik Government: the Cossack Units, returning from the front, went home, since the Cossacks, tired of the war, did not want to fight the Bolsheviks, who had stopped military operations against Germany and sent the army home.
 Many regiments surrendered their weapons without resistance at the demand of small Red Detachments that stood as barriers on the railway tracks leading to the Don Oblast.

-The First Decrees of the Soviet Government inclined the bulk of the Kazaks to the side of the Soviets.
+The First Decrees of the Soviet Government inclined the bulk of the Cossacks to the side of the Soviets.
 The idea of "neutrality" in relation to Soviet Power became widespread among the Cossack front–line soldiers.
-The Bolsheviks, for their part, sought to take full advantage of this wavering mood of the ordinary Kazaks, to set their poorest part (the so–called "laboring Kazaks") against the wealthy, and to instill the idea that the Military Government was composed of "class enemies".
+The Bolsheviks, for their part, sought to take full advantage of this wavering mood of the ordinary Cossacks, to set their poorest part (the so–called "laboring Cossacks") against the wealthy, and to instill the idea that the Military Government was composed of "class enemies".

-Meanwhile, the Military Government itself was torn apart by inter–party contradictions, and the "out–of–town" peasantry was not satisfied with the concessions made to it (broad admission to the Kazaks, participation in stanitsa self–government, transfer of part of the landowners' lands), demanding radical land reform.
+Meanwhile, the Military Government itself was torn apart by inter–party contradictions, and the outlander peasantry was not satisfied with the concessions made to it (broad admission to the Cossacks, participation in stanitsa self–government, transfer of part of the landowners' lands), demanding radical land reform.

 On November 20, Ataman Kaledin, having stopped trying to contact the remnants of the deposed Provisional Government, addressed the population of the Oblast with a statement that the Military Government did not recognize the Bolshevik Government, and therefore the Oblast was proclaimed independent until the formation of a legitimate Russian Government.

 On November 14, 1917, an infantry section headed by the Left Socialist Revolutionary, Poruchik Arnautov, moved from Novocherkassk to Rostov, which informed the Military Government that from that moment on it would be called the Military Committee of the Non–Cossack Units of the Don Oblast and would assume responsibility for managing these units.
-The Military Committee demanded that the Military Government immediately lift martial law in non–Cossack districts, as well as release those arrested for political agitation, and convene a general congress of peasants, workers, and Kazaks to resolve the issue of regional self–government.
-Arnautov recognized the authority of the Council of People's Komissars and appealed to all regimental committees and commanders of non–Cossack units located in the Don Oblast (in Rostov, Taganrog, Novocherkassk, Azov and Kamenskaya) with an appeal not to carry out the orders of the Military Ataman and his staff.
+The Military Committee demanded that the Military Government immediately lift martial law in non–Cossack districts, as well as release those arrested for political agitation, and convene a general congress of peasants, workers, and Cossacks to resolve the issue of regional self–government.
+Arnautov recognized the authority of the Council of People's Commissars and appealed to all regimental committees and commanders of non–Cossack units located in the Don Oblast (in Rostov, Taganrog, Novocherkassk, Azov and Kamenskaya) with an appeal not to carry out the orders of the Military Ataman and his staff.